Child dies after ingesting enough fentanyl to kill 10 adults; parents charged - NewsBreak

 BRIGHTON, Colo. ( KDVR ) – Police in Colorado have arrested two people following the death of their 23-month-old daughter, whose blood was found to contain 10 times the amount of fentanyl known to be fatal to an intolerant adult user.

-Officials with the Brighton Police Department said they were called to a home in early January when Alonzo Ray Montoya, 31, and Nicole Danielle Casias, 30, reportedly found their child not breathing and unresponsive.Man free after falsely accused of transporting $10M of liquid meth
+Officials with the Brighton Police Department said they were called to a home in early January when Alonzo Ray Montoya, 31, and Nicole Danielle Casias, 30, reportedly found their child not breathing and unresponsive.How fentanyl is poisoning the drug supply in NC

 Several local agencies, including fire, EMS and police officials, attempted to perform life-saving measures to save the toddler.
 She was ultimately pronounced dead.

 Detectives from BPD and the North Metro Drug Task Force began an investigation into her death in January.
-It was determined that her death was caused by fentanyl ingestion.Teen posing with weapons, drugs on Instagram leads to arrests
+It was determined that her death was caused by fentanyl ingestion.Recall: Easter bunny cookie kit label omitted allergen, company says

 Earlier this week, the 17th Judicial District Attorney’s Office in Colorado announced that felony charges had been filed against Montoya and Casias: child abuse resulting in death, and distribution of a controlled substance — schedule I or II.